epam/hub-extensions/hub-pull.md

-`hub-pull` is to read `hub.yaml` `components[].source.git` stanzas and emit `git` shell commands to pull updates from upstream.
-If no subtree exist then it will be added.
+`hub pull` is to read `hub.yaml` `components[].source.git` stanzas and emit `git` shell commands to pull updates from upstream.
+If no Git subtree exist then it will be added.

 Usage:

     $ hub-pull [--help / -h] [--show / -s] [hub.yaml] [worktree]

+`--show` is to show commands to be executed without running them.

 Temporary `worktree` is necessary to perform subtree split for components that resides under `subDir` in a Git repo.
+If not supplied then a temporary worktree under `$TMPDIR/hub-pull.*` will be created and reused for subsequent `hub pull` invocations.
+In case it is removed from filesystem but is still registered in Git repo metadata then you'll get an error from Git and you must correct the issue manually using `git worktree list` and `git worktree remove`.

 To manually add new component as Git subtree - for component occupying whole repository, for example: